 Reduce your physical activities today to avoid exertion that could reinitiate the bleeding or induce swelling.
-Do not smoke cigarettes for the first 4 days following surgery to minimize the chance of secondary infection or dry socket.
-It is advisable for the first 24–48 hours following surgery to have someone assist you when going from lying to standing position.
+You should avoid exercise for 5 days; no sports or going to the gym.
+Cardiovascular activity within the first 5 days can cause rebound swelling and bleeding, doubling your recovery time.
+Do not smoke cigarettes for the first 10 days following surgery to minimize the chance of secondary infection or dry socket.
+It is advisable for the first 24–48 hours following surgery to have someone assist you when going from a lying to standing position.
 To help avoid becoming lightheaded or dizzy, rise slowly to a sitting position and sit for several minutes before standing.
-It is advised to refrain from sports or aerobic activities for 4–5 days.

-To minimize swelling, apply ice packs over the affected areas as soon as possible for 20 minutes on and 20 minutes off the day of the surgery only (24 hours).
+To minimize swelling, apply ice packs over the affected areas as soon as possible for 20 minutes on and 20 minutes off the day of the surgery until you go to bed that night.
+This is usually a 24-hour cycle.
+You should also ice a little when you wake up.
 Please note that ice is not effective after 24 hours.
 The swelling will not become apparent until the day following surgery and will not reach its maximum until 2–3 days postoperatively.
-However, the swelling may be dramatically reduced with immediate use of ice packs.

 Anti-inflammatory medications, as well as elevation of the head while you sleep for the first 2–3 nights after surgery, will help minimize swelling.
-If swelling appears to be increasing on the fourth day, please notify the office.
-The application of heat can be done with the small ice packs dispensed by the office (warming them in hot water or the microwave) or blue gel hot/cold pack.
+The application of heat can be done with the small ice packs dispensed by the office (warming them in hot water or the microwave) or blue gel hot/cold packs.
 Apply heat for 5–7 minutes on each side, starting 2 DAYS after surgery.
 When the heat is in place, it is helpful to open and close the mouth and shift the jaw from side to side.
 Repeat 3 times a day for 3–4 days.

 FOR IV PATIENTS (Wisdom teeth procedures)

-It is recommended for the first 3 nights to keep your pain medication at your beside and set an alarm for a DOSE IN THE MIDDLE OF THE NIGHT (4–6 hours from the last dose).
+It is recommended for the first 2 nights to keep your pain medication at your bedside and set an alarm for a DOSE IN THE MIDDLE OF THE NIGHT (4–6 hours from the last dose).
 This will help keep the medication uniform in your bloodstream to help with pain management.

+You will be numb after surgery.
+Numbness in the upper jaw usually subsides before the lower jaw.
 For procedures on the lower jaw, our office uses a long-acting local anesthetic.
-Your chin and tongue may be numb for 12–36 hours following surgery.
+Your chin and tongue may be numb for up to 8 hours following surgery.
 Prolonged lower jaw numbness can be perceived as having difficulty in swallowing; however, you still have the ability to swallow.
 Take small, slow sips of fluid while slightly tilting your head back.
 For upper jaw procedures, a shorter-acting anesthetic will be used, lasting 2–4 hours following surgery.

 Please have any prescriptions filled immediately.
-The antibiotics, if prescribed, need to be taken until completely gone.
-(Please note that antibiotics decrease the effectiveness of birth control pills.)
+We give an IV antibiotic, but you should also begin the prescribed antibiotic the night after surgery.
+The antibiotics need to be taken until completely gone.
+Please note that antibiotics decrease the effectiveness of birth control pills.
 Take all medications with a minimum of a glass of water and soft foods.
 If any side effects or nausea occur, discontinue the medications and call the office.
 Avoid combining medications at the same time.
 Allow at least 1–2 hours before taking your next medication.
-Medications should be taken with FOOD and FLUIDS.
-PLEASE DO NOT SPLIT OR CRUSH MEDICATIONS.
 If you experience difficulty swallowing pills, please contact our office.

-Start with liquids such as juices, soups, Jell-O®, yogurt, or softer foods today.
+You will be on a liquid diet the first day.
+You will be numb, and liquids prevent biting down on your cheek or tongue.
 Resume your normal diet as soon as possible on the second or third day after surgery.
-Do not drink fluids through a straw for 4 days; the sucking motion can cause more bleeding by dislodging the clot.
+Do not drink fluids through a straw for 7 days; the sucking motion can cause more bleeding by dislodging the clot.
 High-calorie, high-protein intake is very important to feel better and heal faster.
 Avoid seeds, nuts, and popcorn for about 2 weeks.
 You should prevent dehydration by taking fluids regularly.
 Drink at least 5–6 glasses of liquid daily.